 - The VERIFY command enables VSE/VSAM to check and correct, if necessary, the end-of-file information that is stored in a VSAM catalog.
 If the VERIFY function discovers a discrepancy between the file and the catalog end-of-file information, it will update the catalog end-of-file information to correspond with the file.
 This type of error condition usually occurs when the data file was not closed properly.
-(VSE/VSAM informs you by means of a warning message that the program attempted to open a file that was not closed properly.) - The EXPORT command enables VSE/VSAM to create a portable (backup) tape or disk copy of a VSAM file.
+(VSE/VSAM informs you by means of a warning message that the program attempted to open a file that was not closed properly.) - The BACKUP command enables VSE/VSAM to create a backup tape copy of one or more VSAM files.
+Two cross-reference listings are printed after each BACKUP command to show how individual objects that were backed up are distributed over the tape volumes of the backup file.
+Should the VSAM files ever become inaccessible, the RESTORE command can be used to restore them from the backup copy. - The EXPORT command enables VSE/VSAM to create a portable (backup) tape or disk copy of a VSAM file.
 The backup copy includes relevant catalog entry information about itself, such as, control interval size or record size.
 Should the VSAM file ever become inaccessible, you would use the IMPORT command to introduce the backup copy of the file into the system and use it as a base in the reconstruction (if needed) of your data file. - The REPRO command enables VSE/VSAM to recover from failures that make a nonrecoverable catalog inaccessible by backing up (unloading and reloading) the catalog.